-6.1.11 Energy Conservation
+6.1.10 Energy Conservation

-- 6.1.11.1 The City shall encourage the reduction of energy consumption and reliance on carbon-based fuels for energy, and support and encourage innovative energy producing options, green industry and green building designs and construction practices. - 6.1.11.2 The City shall encourage new buildings to be oriented so as to take advantage of site-specific microclimates in order to optimize opportunities for active and passive solar space heating and water heating. - 6.1.11.3 Road systems, arrangement of land uses and densities are to be planned to minimize travel distances.
+- 6.1.10.1 The City shall encourage the reduction of energy consumption and reliance on carbon-based fuels for energy, and support and encourage innovative energy producing options, green industry and green building designs and construction practices. - 6.1.10.2 The City shall encourage new buildings to be oriented so as to take advantage of site-specific microclimates in order to optimize opportunities for active and passive solar space heating and water heating. - 6.1.10.3 The City will investigate tools and incentives to encourage the retrofit of existing buildings to improve energy efficiency. - 6.1.10.4 Road systems, arrangement of land uses and densities are to be planned to minimize travel distances.